flanksource/docs/docs/index.md

 - Canary checker
 - Config db

-*NB: canary checker performs health checks on the system, while the config-db keeps track of configuration changes should there be any modifications to the configuration in your Git repository.*
+*NB: canary checker performs health checks on the system, while the Config DB keeps track of configuration changes should there be any modifications to the configuration in your Git repository.*

 ## Quick Start